How we work

 The LEO Foundation is a Danish foundation with corporate interests.
 The Foundation operates independently of any other interests than those described in the Foundation’s charter.

-The charter is in essence the will of the Foundation’s founder, Knud Abildgaard, who until his death in 1986, was the owner and CEO of LEO Pharma.
+The charter is in essence the will of the Foundation’s founder, Knud Abildgaard, who until his death in 1986, was the owner of LEO Pharma.

 The charter sets the overall purpose and objective of the Foundation and defines how it should be governed.